colinwilson/colinwilson.uk/content/articles/setup-spf-dkim-dmarc-for-exchange-server.md

 <img src="/img/DKIM_Exch_Srv/dkim_ex_09b_c_opt.png">

-**IMPORTANT:** Make sure the DKIM Signer user has permission to access whichever path you choose to store your `keys`.
+**IMPORTANT:** Make sure the user you're signed into your exchange server as has permission to access whichever path you choose to store your `keys`.
 Otherwise you'll encounter access denied errors: `"Couldn't load private key for domain mydomain.net: Access to the path 'C:\Program Files\Exchange DkimSigner\keys\mydomain.net.pem' is denied."`.
 And DKIM signing of outgoing mail will fail.

 <img src="/img/DKIM_Exch_Srv/dkim_ex_18a_c_opt.png">